vinaya-class/vinaya-class.github.io/src/12-food-2.md

 -->

 After accepting the provisions, the bhikkhu should inform the other to not accept more at that place.
-It is a *dukkaṭa* offence to not do so.
+It is a *dukkaṭa* offense to not do so.

 The term 'provisions' here refers to food prepared for *someone else* going on a journey.
-Hence there is no offence if the food was prepared *for the bhikkhu*, although restraint should be exercised.
+Hence there is no offense if the food was prepared *for the bhikkhu*, although restraint should be exercised.

 ## Pc 35, More food after turning down what was offered